AlexanderShoshin/scala-3/README.md

 ```
 2. Copy spark-ml-assembly-1.0.jar from target/scala-2.10/ to machine with Spark installed.
 3. Put data/Target.csv and data/Objects.csv files to hdfs if you going to run a job on a cluster.
-4. Run spark job, defining cluster manager, paths to the dataset files and path to the folder where output will be produced:
+4. Run spark job, defining a cluster manager, paths to the dataset files and the folder path where output will be produced:
 ```
 spark-submit \
 --class prediction.App \